The volume-preserving Willmore flow: Proof of Proof of Proposition 3.5

-Consequently, we find from \eqref{eq:nabla^mApartial_tgamma0}, \eqref{eq:nabla^mApartial ohne dtgamma}, \eqref{eq:nabla^mApartial_tgamma} and Young's inequality { } Now, all the terms involving $\lambda$ on the right hand side of \eqref{eq:D6} are as in the statement.
+Now, all the terms involving $\lambda$ on the right hand side of \eqref{eq:D6} are as in the statement.
 For the second {and the last} term in \eqref{eq:D6}, one may proceed exactly as in the proof of \cite[Proposition 3.3]{KSGF}.
 This way, one creates additional terms which can be estimated by

 for every $\varepsilon>0$, using twice the interpolation inequality \cite[Corollary 5.3]{KSGF} (which trivially also holds in the case $k=m=0$).
 The first term on the right hand side of \eqref{eq:D6} can then be estimated by means of \cite[(4.15)]{KSGF}.
 After choosing $\varepsilon>0$ small enough and absorbing, the claim follows. } \end{proof}